Mass media in Egypt: Women's Press

 The period before the creation of Egyptian political parties saw the creation of many women's periodicals and press, from the year 1892, with the creation of the first women's journal al-Fatah by Hind Nawfal, originally published in Alexandria, until through the first world war, an average of 1 new journal was being created each year.
 For Nawal, this was an opportunity to write for and about women and to defend their right's, express her views and discuss their duties.
 Editions of the journal were published continually for two years, after which she stopped publications.

-Examples of other significant periodicals include Muslim women's journal Tarqiyat al-Mar’a which was first published in 1908, which fought for women's rights which had already been granted by Islam and argued against the mixing of genders and for veiling.
+Examples of other significant periodicals include Muslim women's journal Tarqiyat al-Mar'a which was first published in 1908, which fought for women's rights which had already been granted by Islam and argued against the mixing of genders and for veiling.
 In the same year, Malaka Sa-d first published al-jins al-lateef, a Coptic journal dedicated to the issues Coptic women faced, it published a diverse set of female editors.

 Although originally influenced by western European and Turkish women's press, these journals evolved throughout the years.
 Women did not feature on the cover until the 1920s, with drawings previously being preferred due to conventions on veiling.
 During this time, men started writing women's periodicals too as it became an accepted literary genre, these often came in a tabloid form.

 Television

 There are two state broadcasters and an increasing number of private broadcasters.
 Figures from the CIA World Factbook state more than 98 television channels in 1995, and 57 AM and 14 FM radio channels in 1999.
-Pan-Arab channels such as Al-Jazeera are also very popular among viewers, especially for news, as private broadcasters are forbidden to broadcast their own news, instead only focusing on entertainment or music.
 The Ministry of Information controls content in the state-owned broadcast media.
 Egypt was the first Arab nation to have its own satellite, Nilesat 101, which allows the Egyptian TV and film industry to supply much of the Arab-speaking world with shows from its Media Production City.
 The previously tight controls on state TV and radio gave way to even and fair coverage of all political parties involved in the Egyptian presidential election of 2005, a first for Egyptian media.
 However, in 2006 several journalists working for the Cairo branch of the Qatar-based Al-Jazeera were detained for investigating subjects such as police brutality and "harming the country's reputation".